sci-ndp/ckan-helm/README.md

 - Namespace already exists errors usually mean a partial install; run `make uninstall` before retrying.
 - Persistent data lives in PVCs that Helm does not delete automatically.
 Clear them explicitly when resetting an environment.

+## Next Steps
+Go back to [**SciDx Kubernetes Document**](https://github.com/sci-ndp/scidx-k8s/blob/main/README.md#deploy-ckan) for more details about the overall Kubernetes setup for SciDx service.

 ## Upstream reference
 The upstream README contains extensive configuration tables and background information about each value exposed by the chart.
 Refer to:
 - [Upstream README](https://github.com/keitaroinc/ckan-helm#readme) for a complete list of tunables and dependency charts.